aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2015/aspose-tasks-for-java-8-9-0-release-notes/_index.md

 .
 We have implemented reading Primavera XML file with multiple projects.
 Primavera Xml Save Option has been supported.
-We have also implemenetd adding an image to header and legend of project.
+We have also implemented adding an image to header and legend of project.
 About nine bugs have been fixed.
 Please see the list of changes below.

 .
 We have implemented reading Primavera XML file with multiple projects.
 Primavera Xml Save Option has been supported.
-We have also implemenetd adding an image to header and legend of project.
+We have also implemented adding an image to header and legend of project.
 About nine bugs have been fixed.
 Please see the list of changes below.
 ## **All Changes**
 All Changes